16 Best Pet Tarantulas to Handle: A Beginner’s Guide (With Photos)

 A sling is a great option as they are very easy to find.
 They will also reach adulthood quicker, which is a great value.
 This is also a great option for those who don’t know how to care for hatchlings.
 This feature has one downside: fast-growing species often have shorter life spans.
 Your female tarantula could die before she reaches a decade.

 7. Brazilian Black

 They are a good option for patients and new owners.
 Most people buy them as hatchlings and then watch them grow over the years.
 They have both advantages and disadvantages due to their slow growth.
-The spider’s slow growth allows them to live longer, but it is also why they are so expensive.
-You must also be patient as they can take a while to reach adulthood.
+The spider’s slow growth allows them to live longer, which is why they are so expensive.
+You must also be patient, as reaching adulthood can take a while.

 8. Mexican Red Knee

 This species of tarantula lives mainly in Mexico’s dry areas.
 It is often called the original tarantula by many people, even newbies.
 Its unique, bright coloration at its knee joints makes it easy to identify.
-While the abdomen is black, parts of its legs have reddish orange stripes.
-Its stunning beauty is due to the way the bright colors blend in with the dark background.
+While the abdomen is black, parts of its legs have reddish-orange stripes.
+Its stunning beauty is due to the bright colors blending in with the dark background.
 These spiders are incredibly beautiful and can be enjoyed for many years.
 Females can live up to 20 years.